Davidson

 Davidson ranks among the top 25% of areas assessed nationally for overall employment performance

-Davidson has an educated workforce, with the technology sector prominent.
-Its unemployment rate is 2.2%, according to AreaSearch's aggregation of statistical area data.
+Davidson has a highly educated workforce, with the technology sector prominent.
+Its unemployment rate is 2.2%, according to AreaSearch's statistical area data aggregation as of September 2025.
+In this month, 1,523 residents are employed, with an unemployment rate of 1.9% below Greater Sydney's rate of 4.2%.

-As of September 2025, 1,526 residents are employed, with an unemployment rate of 1.9% below Greater Sydney's 4.2%.
-Workforce participation in Davidson is 66.1%, compared to Greater Sydney's 60.0%.
-Employment is concentrated in professional & technical (1.4 times the regional average), health care & social assistance, and education & training.
-Manufacturing has lower representation at 3.2% versus the regional average of 5.7%.
+Workforce participation is similar to Greater Sydney's 70.0%.
+Census responses show that 57.5% of residents work from home, potentially influenced by Covid-19 lockdowns.
+Employment is concentrated in professional & technical (1.4 times the regional average), health care & social assistance, and education & training sectors.
+Manufacturing shows lower representation at 3.2%, compared to the regional average of 5.7%.

-Many residents commute elsewhere for work.
-In the 12 months to September 2025, Davidson's labour force decreased by 0.3%, with employment declining by 0.7%, leading to a 0.5 percentage point rise in unemployment rate.
-Conversely, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
-As of 25-Nov-25, NSW employment contracted by 0.03%, with an unemployment rate of 3.9%, compared to the national rate of 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Davidson's employment mix suggests local employment should increase by 7.2% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.
+Many residents commute elsewhere for work, indicating local employment opportunities may not fully meet demand.
+In the 12 months prior, Davidson's labour force decreased by 0.5% and employment declined by 1.0%, leading to a 0.5 percentage point rise in unemployment rate.
+Meanwhile, Greater Sydney saw employment growth of 2.1% and labour force growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Davidson's employment mix suggests local employment should increase by 7.2% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment